 Tratment and living and capacity building – Patient Interaction with Multidisciplinary Teams

 What do patients expect from their medical teams?
-That is what ECPC Secretary Jana Pelouchova explained to the vast audience in Madrid during her presentation, available clicking here.
+That is what ECPC Secretary Jana Pelouchova explained to the vast audience in Madrid during her presentation, available clicking here (Presentation no longer available on ESMO website).

 Tratment and living and capacity building – Highlighting some social challenges

-ECPC President Prof De Lorenzo, given his vast experience in cancer patients' survivorship issues, chaired the Patients Track session devoted to long term survival.
-Find out more clicking here.
+ECPC President Prof De Lorenzo, given his vast experience in cancer patients’ survivorship issues, chaired the Patients Track session devoted to long term survival.
+Find out more clicking here (Presentation no longer available on ESMO website).

 ESMO2014 Patients’ Track – 28th Sept.